DemirK2/Discord-Bot-Maker/README.md

 3. Right-click to an empty space.
 4. Hover on "New" and click to "Text Document".
 5. Open that text document.
-6. Paste your exntention code.
+6. Paste your extension code.
 6. Save the file.
 7. Change its name and file name extension.